Ukraine says Russia prevents Black Sea grain deal port operating

 The United Nations, which together with Turkey, brokered the deal and its extension, expressed concern on Monday that Pivdennyi - near Odesa on the Black Sea - had not received any ships since May 2 under the deal.

 "Formally, the port of Pivdennyi is in the Initiative, but in fact it hasn't been there for a month.
-It has no incoming fleet," Ukrainian Deputy Renovation Minister Yuriy Vaskov told Reuters.
+It has no incoming fleet," Ukrainian Deputy Renovation Minister Yuriy Vaskov said.

-"They (Russia) have now found an effective way to significantly reduce (Ukrainian) grain exports by excluding the port of Pivdennyi, which handles large tonnage vessels, from the initiative," he said in written comments.

 Vaskov called the move a "gross violation" of the agreement.

-The Black Sea grain deal was agreed to help tackle a global food crisis aggravated by Moscow's invasion of Ukraine.
+The Black Sea grain deal was agreed to help tackle a global food crisis aggravated by Moscow's invasion of Ukraine in February 2022.

 DEAL 'NOT WORKING AS IT SHOULD'